tibs/redis-talk/story.rst

 ------------------

-This does come at *some* compromise - there are only a limited number of actual datastructures supported - but as we'll see the common Python datastructures are well supported, as are some interesting other cases, and there's always (for instance) JSON.
+This does come at *some* compromise - there are only a limited number of actual datastructures supported, and their values also have some restrictions.

+But as we'll see the common Python datastructures are there, as are some interesting other cases, and there's always (for instance) JSON.

 ------------------